Online MBA Programs in Maine

-Some of the industries offering the highest average weekly wages offer business and management positions.
-Those working in funds, trusts, and finance take home the highest average weekly pay, with employees in securities, commodities, and investments earning the second highest.
-Skills covered in online MBA programs prepare graduates for careers in these fields, making Maine an ideal place for MBA graduates to pursue careers.
+The industries offering the highest average weekly wages employ people in business and management positions.
+Those working in funds, trusts, and finance take home the highest average weekly pay, with employees in securities, commodities, and investments earning the second-highest.
+Skills covered in online MBA programs prepare graduates for roles in these fields, making Maine an ideal place for MBA graduates to pursue careers.

 These skills also apply to other thriving industries in the state, including top-paying areas like telecommunications, enterprise management, and professional and technical services.
-Below are a few of the biggest employers in Maine:
+See the list below to review some of Maine's largest employers:

 |Company||Location||Main Industry||Number of Employees|

 |Maine Medical Center||Portland||General Medical and Surgical Hospitals||5,720|

 With hospitals and medical centers serving as Maine's top employers, many online MBA students in Maine pursue concentrations in healthcare management.
 Online MBA graduates qualify for upper-level positions in management and administration.

 Grow your career, leadership, and business acumen with an accredited online MBA program.

 Mayors, school superintendents, chief executive officers, and store owners all act as top executives in their respective fields.
 In large companies, top executives set organizational goals, appoint department heads, and develop new policies.
 In smaller organizations, they may coordinate hiring, train new employees, and directly supervise staff.
 Top executives often need MBAs, especially in larger corporations.